replicate/cog-triton/README.md

 ## End-to-end build process

 Cog-triton is pre-release and not stable.
-This build process is not optimal and will change.
-However, here we document every step we took to generate a deployable cog-triton image.
+This build process currently requires `nix` to be installed (with the config setting `experimental-features = nix-command flakes`).
+We recommend the [DeterminateSystems Nix installer](https://github.com/DeterminateSystems/nix-installer).

 1. Clone the cog-triton image: